Foullane-Mohamed/STARTER-listogo-v1.0-/README.md

 ## Usage
 -----

-* Provide examples of how to use your project
+* To search: use the search bar to find locations based on category and location.
+* Explore: Browse through different sections to learn more about available places.

 ## Contributing
 ------------

-* Provide guidelines on how to contribute to your project
+* Fork the repository.

 ## License
 -------

-* Specify the license under which your project is released
+* This project is licensed

 ## Authors
 -------

-* List the authors of your project
+* Foullane Mohamed

 ## Acknowledgments
 --------------

-* Acknowledge any third-party libraries or resources used in your project
+* Thanks to my teacher and everyone who contributed to the preparation of this project

 -----------------------